Conni2461/portf/README.md

     +/- for day/week/month/year/since_bought
     etc
   - Watchers which will send notifications when a case happens
-    - e.g. AAPL falls below 100$
+    - e.g. AAPL falls below \$100
     - or maybe even more difficult things (Maybe there is some news api we can watch and crawl)

 ## Limitations

 - Request Rate Limitation, Multiple APIs might be a possible workaround.
 - Limitation pre request: Up to 10 stonks at the same time.
-Multiple requests might be a possible workaround.  (`curl_multi_add_handle`)
+Sending multiple requests at the same time might be a possible workaround.
+  (`curl_multi_add_handle`)

 ## TODO